 The Gallery

-The museum displays five varying, thematic exhibitions and one permanent exhibition in the Gallery.
+The museum's gallery displays varying, thematic exhibitions and one permanent exhibition based on stories from our literary past which are collected in the museum's archive.
 Read more here!

 Permanent exhibition

-Through special objects, sound fragments, and manuscripts from the archive, the museum gallery displays how literature is woven into our society through themes such as religion, heritage, growing up, sex, fame, and death.
-View the notes and notebooks where writers have immortalized their first thoughts, hear how Marga Minco and J. C. Bloem read from their own work and look at the pink carnival costume in which Louis Couperus surrendered himself to the ‘schitterende dwaasheid van Nice’ [‘brilliant foolishness of Nice’].
+All themes are visualized by unique and special objects, sound fragments, and handwritings from the archive.
+View the thin pages of the notebooks on which writers have documented their first insights, hear how Marga Minco and J. C. Bloem read from their own work, and view the pink carnival costume in which Louis Couperus surrendered himself to the ‘schitterende dwaasheid van Nice’ [‘brilliant foolishness of Nice’].

 Canon museum